wheremyfoodat/felix86/docs/how-to-use.md

 The game you want to run **must** be inside the rootfs directory, so place it anywhere in there.

 Example:
-`./felix86 /home/myuser/myrootfs/MyDir/MyApplication arg1 arg2 arg3`
+`felix86 /home/myuser/myrootfs/MyDir/MyApplication arg1 arg2 arg3`

 Or, don't prepend the executable path with the rootfs path:
-`./felix86 /MyDir/MyApplication arg1 arg2 arg3`
+`felix86 /MyDir/MyApplication arg1 arg2 arg3`

+You can also run scripts:
+`felix86 /MyDir/myscript.sh`

+In this case, felix86 will detect the script interpter (first line of the script, following a `#!`) and run it using the script interpreter.
+This means that you don't have to install felix86 in binfmt_misc for scripts to work.

 By default, the host environment variables are passed to the executable.